First Battle of the Masurian Lakes: Battle

-The 9th Landwehr Brigade of Lieutenant General Hermann Clausius advanced on Tilsit.
-On this site there was a detachment of Major General V. Malm (1st brigade of the 68th infantry division and 1st division of the 68th artillery brigade) and the 6th Taurogen border guard brigade, reinforced by two hundred Cossacks and a militia squad.
-The flanks of the detachment were provided by the 1st separate cavalry brigade and the 53rd infantry division at Labiau.
+The German 9th Landwehr Brigade of Lieutenant General Hermann Clausius advanced on Tilsit.
+On this site there was a detachment of Major General V. Malm (1st Brigade of the 68th Infantry Division and 1st Division of the 68th Artillery Brigade) and the 6th Taurogen Border Guard Brigade, reinforced by two hundred Cossacks and a militia squad.
+The flanks of the detachment were provided by the 1st Separate Cavalry Brigade and the 53rd Infantry Division at Labiau.

 From the evening of September 11, the Germans pressed the border guards from Kovalen to the Alexandrovskoye.
 By the morning of September 12, the Germans made their way to the bridges on the Neman, and by noon completely surrounded the city.
 From 15 o'clock the bombardment began, the cavalry retreated to Kovno.
 In Tilsit, an uprising of the population began; retreating Russian troops were shot from the windows of houses.
 The 270th Gatchina Infantry Regiment was surrounded and, while trying to break through, lost its commander (Colonel A. Volkov was captured), almost all the officers and 3,000 soldiers.
 8 machine guns, 16 guns were lost, and General Malm was also captured.
 The remnants of the detachments (8 officers and 869 soldiers) retreated to Shavli.

 The 22nd Army Corps was ordered to go on the offensive to rescue the 1st Army, hitting the rear of the Germans.
 The attack was scheduled for noon, but the commander-in-chief of the armies of the North-Western Front, cavalry general Yakov Zhilinsky, categorically forbade the attack and ordered the corps to be withdrawn.
 After the Germans occupied Suwalki on September 14, the brigades of the corps were assigned to Lipsk, Sztabin.
 On September 16, the Germans knocked down the corps from the Augustow position and occupied Augustow.
 The corps managed to gain a foothold at the crossings near Lipsk and Sapotskin and received the task of defending the paths to Grodno.

 The soldiers pursued by the Germans, deprived of leadership, lacking not only ammunition, but also provisions, began to surrender en masse.
 The panic began.
 The Germans captured 12,000 men and 80 guns.
 By September 14, East Prussia was cleared of Russian troops, they continued to retreat across the Neman River.
 On September 14–15, the German vanguard captured Mariampol, Suwalki, Vladislavov and Pilviškiai.
 An attempt to stop the Germans at Mariampol by the forces of the Russian 4th Army Corps failed: he retreated, losing 52 killed, 163 wounded, 83 missing.
-On September 15, the German 3rd reserve division captured the city of Augustow, left by the 22nd army corps of the 10th army.
+On September 15, the German 3rd Reserve Division captured the city of Augustow, left by the 22nd Army Corps of the 10th Army.